graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ## Status Codes

-The status codes depends on the media type with which the GraphQL response will be served:
+The status codes depend on the media type with which the GraphQL response will be served:

 ### application/json